maangulo12/starter-kit/README.md

  |   ├──models.py              * our database models
  │   ├──view.py                * our app views
  │   │
- │   └──api/                   * our api folder
+ │   └──api/                   * our API folder
- │       └──v1/                * our api v1 folder
+ │       └──v1/                * our API v1 folder
- |           ├──__init__.py    * our api v1 package module
+ |           ├──__init__.py    * our API v1 package module
- │           └──endpoints.py   * implements the first api endpoints
+ │           └──endpoints.py   * implements the first API endpoints
  │                               (this module can be broken into multiple modules or packages)
  |
  ├──docs/                      * contains documentation about the starter-kit
- |   └──all files                (this folder can be deleted after downloading the starter-kit)
+ |   └──all files                (this folder may be deleted after downloading the starter-kit)
  │
  ├──frontend/                  * our frontend (client-side) code folder
  |   ├──this needs work!
  │
- ├──local/                     * our local config folder │   ├──pg_hba.conf            * config file used by vagrant for authentication to the local database │   └──pg_ident.conf          * config file used by vagrant for authentication to the local database
+ ├──local/                     * our local config folder │   ├──pg_hba.conf            * config file used by Vagrant for authenticating to the local database │   └──pg_ident.conf          * config file used by Vagrant for authenticating to the local database
  |
- ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run this app on Heroku ├──gulpfile.js                * our build system config file for automating tasks ├──manage.py                  * our python script for performing commands ├──package.json               * specifies our node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * this README file ├──requirements.txt           * specifies our python dependencies ├──runtime.txt                * specifies our python runtime version ├──server.py                  * our python server script ├──tsconfig.json              * specifies options for the typescript compiler
+ ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run the app on Heroku ├──gulpfile.js                * our build system file for automating tasks ├──manage.py                  * our python script for performing commands ├──package.json               * specifies our Node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * this README file ├──requirements.txt           * specifies our Python dependencies ├──runtime.txt                * specifies our Python runtime version ├──server.py                  * our python server script ├──tsconfig.json              * specifies options for the TypeScript compiler
- ├──typings.json               * specifies packages needed by the typescript compiler └──Vagrantfile                * what vagrant uses to configure the virtual machine
+ ├──typings.json               * specifies packages needed by the TypeScript compiler └──Vagrantfile                * what Vagrant uses to configure the virtual machine
 ```

 ## Database

+We use **PostgreSQL** as the database engine/server for this application.
+PostgreSQL is an *object-relational database* that enables us to store data
+securely and retrieve data using the relational database model.
+For more information
+about PostgreSQL, go to this [link](https://en.wikipedia.org/wiki/PostgreSQL).

+In this project, the PostgreSQL database is installed inside the virtual machine
+(thanks to Vagrant).
+The database can be viewed through a client application
+using the crendentials below.

 ### PostgreSQL Database
     Host:     localhost